tangentyh/notes-of-tan/javaNotes.md

      - entry auto removal -- an entry is automatically removed when its key is no longer in ordinary use
        - `WeakHashMap` periodically checks reclaimed `WeakReference` queue, and removes associated entry
      - `WeakReference` queue -- objects reachable only by a `WeakReference` will not only be reclaimed by gc, but also be queued
+   - `null` support -- both keys and values
    - underlying implementation -- `key` is wrapped with `WeakReference`
-   - for values with strong reference to the keys -- prevent keys from gc, can be alleviated by wrapping values with `new WeakReference(value)`
+   - values with strong reference to the keys -- prevent keys from gc, can be alleviated by wrapping values with `new WeakReference(value)`

 1. `java.util.IdentityHashMap` — `HashMap` with keys (and values) that are compared by `==`, not `equals`
    ```java